Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Welcome to the future of music...<br>
 The Lgv20 was first with the Android Nougat operating system.<br>
 Now it's the first running in True Native Mode.<br>
-With audio perfictly centered, ballanced, and normalized audio.
+With audio perfictly centered, ballanced, and normalized audio.<br>
 With all 4 DACs enabled.<br>

 16BIT<br>